10 Tips for Positive Behavior in Children and Teens

 Dr. Roseann Capanna-Hodge

-The good news is that every parent can encourage their kid’s behavioral self-regulation and cultivate desired behaviors at home and school.
+The good news is that every parent and teacher can offer behavioral support, and teach behavioral self-regulation to cultivate desired behaviors at home and school.
 You are already teaching your child so much about how to function well in the world.
-The next level includes finding ways to get their brain to learn better and helping them find the best tools to reduce their stress and the friction at home.
+The next level includes finding ways to get their brain to learn better and helping them find the best of systems and tools to reduce their stress and the friction at school and home.
+Most kids need individualized support, and this is where your detective parenting skills come into play.
+Identify their greatest areas of need and provide appropriate support.

 We know through research that getting kids moving is a great way to improve how their brain alerts and how they remember things and take action.
 Kids who do regular exercise perform better in school and show fewer ADHD symptoms.